What State is the Best in Nursing Home Care?

 - Average cost of nursing home care

 The state with the highest cost of nursing home care in the study is Alaska.
-According to Genworth Cost of Care Survey data, the average annual cost of nursing home care in the state is $351,495.
+According to Genworth Cost of Care Survey data, the average annual cost of nursing home care in the state is $351, 495.
 That is more than six times the cost in Oklahoma—the state in the study with the lowest average annual cost.
-For Massachusetts, the Genworth Survey provides that the annual median cost of nursing home care is $162,608 in the Boston area.
-While that is the median according to Genworth, it is not unusual to see costs between $15,000 to $17,000 per month, or $180,000 to $204,000 per year in the area.
+For Massachusetts, the Genworth Survey provides that the annual median cost of nursing home care is $162, 608 in the Norwood area.
+While that is the median according to Genworth, it is not unusual to see costs between $15, 000 to $17, 000 per month, or $180, 000 to $204, 000 per year in the area.
 An elder law attorney can help you in planning for long term care.

 Reference: KAKE.com (October 9, 2019) “Best States for Nursing Home Care – 2019 Edition”